lockedinspace/letme/README.md

 ## Requirements
 - Go (recommended 1.19 or >= 1.16) installed in your system.
-- AWS cli (recommended v2) installed in your system.
+- AWS CLI (recommended v2) installed in your system.
 ## What letme achieves
 letme was born in order to have a reliable and fast way to switch between AWS accounts from the cli, as some AWS system administrators found themselves using tools which involved in way too many variables to keep in mind in order to switch between accounts.